ErinaTheDummy/SwordToShield/Character_Creation/Feats.md

 You learn 2 techniques from the rogue class.

 ### Medic
 You gain proficiency in medicine, if you are already proficient in medicine you instead gain expertise.
 During a rest you may provide the medical aid amenities to yourself and other characters as well as high quality medical aid amenity if you expend a charge of a medical kit.
+Your medical kits also have twice as many charges when used by you.

 ### Battle Arts
 You learn 2 martial arts from the martial artist class.